gobo-eiffel/gobo/example/parse/eiffel_parser/Readme.txt

    and EIFFEL_TOKENS if necessary.

-3. Choose either `execute' or `benchmark' as the creation prodecure of the root class EIFFEL_PARSER in your Ace file (ISE Eiffel: ise.ace,
+3. Choose either `execute' or `benchmark' as the creation prodecure of the root class EIFFEL_PARSER in your Ace, Xace or ECF file.
-   SmartEiffel: se.ace) or your Xace file (Visual Eiffel: ve.xace).

-4. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace file (ISE Eiffel: ise.ace, SmartEiffel: se.ace) or Xace file (Visual Eiffel: ve.xace).
+4. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace, Xace or ECF file (e.g. <compiler>.ecf).
 Alternatively you can use 'geant' to launch the compilation:

        geant compile_<compiler>

-   where <compiler> is either 'ise', 've' or 'se'.
+   where <compiler> is either 'ise', 'ge' or 'se'.

 5. Execute the Eiffel parser using